jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/_index.md

 25 years providing quality services on well over 100 projects, for 60+ clients.
 You can benefit from a wealth of technical skills and project expertise, delivering quality improvements to entire project pipeline.

 I am adept at introducing quality measures into projects, sometimes within a few days if a deadine demands it.

-## Primary benefits of Quality Engineering

-- Quality assurance and testing across the SDLC.
-- Helping teams standardize the application of quality requirement.
-- Adopt tooling to increase the efficiency of the process.
-- Automating tests to eliminate issues related to manual testing.
-- Integrating testing into CI/CD pipelines.